 So next time you’re on a road trip and find yourself in Wellington, Ohio and are a little strapped for cash, giddy on up Main Street and dip your debit card in the Horse and Buggy ATM.

-While you’re in the area, be sure to check out the World’s Largest Amish Horse and Buggy in Mesopotamia and the Giant Rocking Chair in Austinburg.
+While you’re in the area, be sure to check out these other Ohio roadside attractions: World’s Largest Amish Horse and Buggy in Mesopotamia and the Giant Rocking Chair in Austinburg.

 Ye Old Automatic Teller Machine – the Amish Horse and Carriage ATM

 Location: Lormet Community Federal Credit Union, 216 N Main St., Wellington, Ohio (Get Directions)